wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 ## Configuring

 By default, Wallarm automatically discovers only vulnerabilities of the BOLA type (also known as IDOR) but does not detect its exploitation attempts.

-For the Wallarm node to identify BOLA attacks:
+Consider the example below to learn how to configure protection from BOLA attacks.

+Let us say your e-commerce `example.com` platform for online stores (shops) stores financial information under for each hosted shop under `/shops/<PARTICULAR_SHOP>/financial_info` you want to prevent malicious actors from getting the list of all hosted shop names via a simple script manipulating the names in the list, replacing `<PARTICULAR_SHOP>` in the URL.
+To do that, you may set a `30 requests from the same IP per 30 seconds` threshold to block IPs targeting addresses matching the pattern and exceeding this limit.

+To provide this protection:

-1. Open Wallarm Console → **Triggers** and proceed to the **BOLA** trigger setup.
+1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
-1. Set conditions for defining requests as a BOLA attack:

-    * The number of **Requests from the same IP** for a certain period of time.
-    * **URI** to be protected against BOLA attacks and receiving the specified number of requests.
-The value should be an API endpoint pointing to an object by its identifier since this endpoint type is potentially vulnerable to BOLA attacks.

-        To specify the PATH parameter identifying an object, use the symbol `*`, e.g.:

-        ```bash
-        example.com/shops/*/financial_info
-        ```

-        URI can be configured via the [URI constructor](../../user-guides/rules/rules.md#uri-constructor) or [advanced edit form](../../user-guides/rules/rules.md#advanced-edit-form) in the trigger creation window.

-    * (Optional) [**Application**](../../user-guides/settings/applications.md) to be protected against BOLA attacks and receiving the specified number of requests.

-        If you use the same name for several domains, this filter is recommended to point to the application the domain in the **URI** filter is assigned for.

-    * (Optional) One or more **IPs** originating the requests.
-1. Select trigger reactions:
+1. Select the **BOLA** condition.

-    * **Mark as BOLA**.
-Requests exceeding the threshold are marked as a BOLA attack and displayed in the **Attacks** section of Wallarm Console.
-Wallarm node does NOT block these malicious requests.
-    * [**Denylist IP addresses**](../../user-guides/ip-lists/overview.md) originating malicious requests and the blocking period.

-        The Wallarm node will block both legitimate and malicious requests (including BOLA attacks) originating from the denylisted IP.

-    * [**Graylist IP addresses**](../../user-guides/ip-lists/overview.md) originating  malicious requests and the blocking period.

-        The Wallarm node will block requests originating from the graylisted IPs only if requests contain [input validation](../../about-wallarm/protecting-against-attacks.md#input-validation-attacks), [the `vpatch`](../../user-guides/rules/vpatch-rule.md) or [custom](../../user-guides/rules/regex-rule.md) attack signs.

-        !!! info "BOLA attacks originating from graylisted IPs" BOLA attacks originating from graylisted IPs are not blocked.
+1. Set the threshold 30 requests from the same IP per 30 seconds.
+1. Set the **URI** filter as displayed on the screenshot, including:

+    * `*` [wildcard](../../user-guides/rules/rules.md#using-wildcards) in the path meaning "any one component".
+They will cover all the `example.com/shops/<PARTICULAR_SHOP>/financial_info` addresses.

         ![BOLA trigger](../../images/user-guides/triggers/trigger-example7.png)

+1. Do not use in this case:

+    * The **Application** filter, but be aware that you can use it to set trigger only to react to the requests targeting domains of selected application.
+    * The **IP** filter, but be aware that you can use it to set trigger only to react to specific IPs originating requests.

+1. Select the **Denylist IP address** - `Block for 4 hour` trigger reaction.
+Wallarm will put origin IP to the [denylist](../../user-guides/ip-lists/overview.md) after the threshold is exceeded and block all further requests from it.
+1. Select the **Mark as BOLA** trigger reaction.
+Requests received after exceeding the threshold will be marked as the BOLA attack and displayed in the **Attacks** section of Wallarm Console.
+In some cases, you can use this reaction alone to have information about the attack, but not to block anything.
 1. Save the trigger and wait for the [Cloud and node synchronization completion](../configure-cloud-node-synchronization-en.md) (usually it takes 2-4 minutes).

 ## Testing

+To test the trigger described in the [Configuring](#configuring) section:

 1. Send the number of requests that exceeds the configured threshold to the protected URI.
 For example, 50 requests with different values of `{shop_id}` to the endpoint `https://example.com/shops/{shop_id}/financial_info`: